 We’re still early on in a new year so it’s a good time to think about what we do for ourselves to recharge our batteries.
 Just as you can’t run a car on an empty gas tank I don’t think we can nurse and be our best if our energy tanks are constantly being drained.
 As I look around me, I see many colleagues who are better at giving their time, energy and care to others than they are to themselves.

-So let’s make 2016 a year when we regularly do things to refuel our own energy reserves.
+So let’s make this year a year when we regularly do things to refuel our own energy reserves.

 What can we do to care for ourselves better?

 Practice self-care: Do something that you enjoy and take some time for you.
 This is not selfish.
 Ditch the guilt.

 Don’t try to be super-human: Remember unattainable perfection is just that: unattainable.
 You don’t have to be super-human, you don’t have to be perfect and it’s okay and normal to feel, frustrated, upset and tired sometimes.

 Self-compassion: Have some self-compassion.
 Use the skills that you have for being compassionate towards others on yourself.
 The empathy, concern and willingness to help you show your patients can be used for you to be kinder and more gentle toward yourself.

 Try to recharge batteries: Look for small gaps of time to recharge the batteries and keep the recharging simple.
 Life is busy and there are many competing demands on your time and energy.
 Make the most of your discretionary time.

 Get some fresh air: Research has shown that getting out and about in the fresh air can be incredibly good for body and soul.
 For many of us, our work day can be entirely inside with no natural lighting.
 So get outside for five, 10 or 15 minutes, it really doesn’t matter!
 This can be as simple as a walk in the park, pottering about your garden, walk along the beach, take the dog for a run, park further away from work or the shops and walk a little further, try out some of the tracks and parks around you, visit the local botanical garden.